LSAT Tutor, Peg Tittle

 Hello!
-Welcome to my lsat tutoring page.
-On this page, you will find information about my qualifications as an LSAT tutor, my approach to tutoring for the LSAT, the materials you will need if we work together, and my rates.
+Welcome to my LSAT tutoring page.
+On this page, you’ll find information about my qualifications as an LSAT tutor, my approach to tutoring for the LSAT, the materials you’ll need if we work together, and my rates.
 You can also read feedback comments from previous tutees; there’s even a short list of previous tutees who are willing to receive email or phone queries from prospective tutees to answer any questions you may want to ask them.

 What are your qualifications to be an LSAT tutor?